 There is much discussion about curcumin's benefits for skin.
 It has been made into a salve to relieve certain skin conditions and wounds [source: American Cancer Society].
 The best way to get its benefits for skin is probably to apply it topically instead of consuming it orally.
 However, extensive use of turmeric carries the risk of possible skin rashes and irritation.

 Traditional and alternative medicine's interest in curcumin's healing properties is strong, and ongoing research may be able to conclusively determine curcumin's benefits for skin conditions in the near future.
-For more information on this herbal ingredient and its possible benefits, visit the links on the next page.
+For more information on this herbal ingredient and its possible benefits, visit the links below.

 - Does taking an aspirin daily affect your skin?